The original Halloween movie is very sneakily probably the movie I have seen more than any other.

 Halloween 3 is nefariously the Un-Halloween.
 No Laurie, Loomis, Jamie, or Michael.
 Instead we get a weird plot about Stonehenge and evil robots.
 It’s like a bad fantasy movie and a bad science fiction movie hung out for a while and wished they were a famous horror franchise.

 God, I HATE this movie.
 I don’t even like that it is this high.
 But Resurrection is dumpster juice, this one’s own sequel feels like it was made at gunpoint, and Season of the Witch is just such an outlier.
+And then Halloween Ends happened and just befuddled all of us.
 At the very least, this had the basic bones of a Halloween movie.
 The very basic, osteoarthritis-inflicted bones.

 This movie gave Michael the poor piteous back story that NO ONE asked for, up to and including making him a snotty little brat who deserves a good smack in the face.
 Daeg Faerch plays pre-teen Michael, and he is just… just the worst.
 Maybe that’s intentional, but he comes across as more of a petulant jerk than an ominous monster-in-making.
 I couldn’t stand any scene he was in.